DataShades/ckanext-create_typed_package/README.md

                          ckanext.create_typed_package.tests:schemas/third.yaml
 ```

 Restart CKAN.
-Because of custom datset types, apart from the standard dataset
+Because of custom dataset types, apart from the standard dataset
 listing available at `/dataset/`, you also have 3 new endpoints, one per custom
 dataset type: